 Sharp Mary Birch Hospital for Women & Newborns has the only unit in San Diego dedicated exclusively to women's surgery, with expert caregivers who specialize in the latest minimally invasive procedures, including robotic surgery.
 These procedures can be used for hysterectomy and to treat fibroids, endometriosis and female pelvic disorders like pelvic prolapse and incontinence.

 Why Choose Sharp Mary Birch for Minimally Invasive Gynecologic Surgery?

-- Rooms are private and include a sofa sleeper where a loved one can spend the night
+- All patient rooms are restful and private, and include a sofa sleeper where a loved one can spend the night

 - We provide personalized care, and take patients’ preferences and concerns into account